 Project BudBurst is managed by the following individuals and organizations.
 Project BudBurst is further funded by generous contributions from our sponsors.

-Dr. Kayri Havens-Young, Co-Director, is Medard and Elizabeth Welch Director at the Chicago Botanic Garden.
+Dr. Kayri Havens-Young, Co-Principal Investigator, is Medard and Elizabeth Welch Director at the Chicago Botanic Garden.
 Her research interests include reproductive ecology and conservation genetics of plant species.
 Her research focuses on invasive plant species and has worked with a team that developed the Chicago Botanic Garden's Invasive Plant Policy.
 Kay has worked with students from Northwestern University, Loyola University, and the University of Illinois Chicago.
 She leads work on conservation and restoration projects at University of Illinois Chicago in partnership with Chicago Botanic Garden.

-Dr. Jennifer Schwarz Ballard, Co-Director, is Vice President of Education and Community Programs at the Chicago Botanic Garden.
+Dr. Jennifer Schwarz Ballard, Co-Principal Investigator, is Vice President of Education and Community Programs at the Chicago Botanic Garden.
 As such, she supervises youth and adult education, horticultural therapy and the Windy City Harvest urban agriculture programs.
 Jennifer brings expertise in both formal and informal science education.
 Her areas of expertise include diversity studies, program design, and evaluation.
 Before joining the Garden she completed her graduate studies in Learning Sciences at Northwestern University.

 Although no longer actively associated with Project BudBurst, the following people were instrumental in its creation and development:

-Dr. Sandra Henderson, Director, is a senior science education specialist with the National Ecological Observatory Network (NEON) in Boulder, Colorado.
-She oversees program collaboration, management, and resource development.
+Dr. Sandra Henderson, Director, was a senior science education specialist with the National Ecological Observatory Network (NEON) in Boulder, Colorado.
+She oversaw program collaboration, management, and resource development.
 Her background is in climate change science education with an emphasis on teacher professional development and citizen science outreach programs.
 Before becoming a science educator, she worked as a project scientist studying the effects of climate change on terrestrial ecosystems.

 Dr. Paul Alaback, Lead Science Advisor, is Professor Emeritus of Forest Ecology at the University of Montana, College of Forestry and Conservation, and principal of Melipal Consulting, LLC.
 His research centers on understanding patterns of plant biodiversity of forest and grassland landscapes, and how they are affected by disturbances and climatic variation.
 He has been conducting field studies on plant phenology for over 20 years.

-Ms. Liz Goehring, is a Senior Science Educator, Programs with the National Ecological Observatory Network (NEON) in Boulder, Colorado.
-She helps develop materials for K-12 educators for Project BudBurst in classroom settings.
+Ms. Liz Goehring, was a Senior Science Educator, Programs with the National Ecological Observatory Network (NEON) in Boulder, Colorado.
+She helped develop materials for K-12 educators for Project BudBurst in classroom settings.
 Liz has over sixteen years experience developing K-12 science education programs and teaching at the middle and high school level.
 She has a Masters in ecology from the University of Minnesota where she studied environmental factors triggering reproductive diapause in monarch butterflies.